BY Vince Cooper

 In international action against clubmate George Best

-Law finished his international career having played 55 games for Scotland and scored 30 goals a national record which was equalled by Kenny Dalglish (who represented his country 102 times).
+On the international front Law represented his country 55 times scoring 30 goals, a record which was later equalled by Kenny Dalglish (who won 102 caps).

 The Best, Law and Charlton statue